tayyabtahir143/Openshift-UPI-Installation/README.md

 openshift-install create ignition-configs --dir ocp4
 ```
 ![Generating ignition configs](Images/4.gif)
-Ignition files have been generated. we need to convert them into the base64 encoding to use them as advance parameters in vsphere VMs.
+Ignition files have been generated.
+We need to convert them into base64 encoding to use them as advanced parameters in vSphere VMs.

 ```bash
 cd ocp4
 base64 -w0 master.ign > master.64
 base64 -w0 worker.ign > worker.64
 ```
-bootstrap.ign file is too large so we will upload it in the webserver and we will create merge-bootstrap.ign file to redirect bootstrap VM's traffic that webserver.
+bootstrap.ign file is too large so we will upload it in the web server, and we will create a merge-bootstrap.ign file to redirect the bootstrap VM's traffic that web server.

 ```bash
 vim merge-bootstrap.ign